MobilityWorks

 Jonathan Johansen

 Love the leather leggings!
-Get it, girl! xoxo
+Get it, girl!

 Maria Demeo

-My best wishes Kara to when you're up and about on your own and singing happy tunes.
+My best wishes Kara to when you\'re up and about on your own and singing happy tunes.

 Mary Tivnan

 Wishing you best of luck on your campaign and all good things in the future.
-Marcia Rosenthal and Bill Minichiello

 Marcia Rosenthal

 What wonderful news - soon be driving again!
 Best wishes for a great fundraiser.
-Love and blessings, Heather

 Heather Reid

-Hi Kara, My sister Heather told me about your possibility of driving and your fundraising so I asked her to donate for me.
+My sister Heather told me about your possibility of driving and your fundraising so I asked her to donate for me.
 I look forward to seeing you next year when I can hopefully come over for another holiday from New Zealand.
 Sarah

 Sarah Geary